 Ali Akbar Mehta (b.1983, Mumbai) is a Transmedia artist, curator, researcher, and writer.
-Driven by the desires of knowing and participating in the creation of an equal world, his research-based practice is to make immersive archival projects that map knowledges through a multifocal lens of violence, conflict, and trauma.
-He aims to found processes that would leave deep impacts on the contemporary crossovers of culture, technology and knowledge.
+Driven by the desires of knowing and participating in the creation of an equal world, he creates immersive, interactive archival projects on the crossovers of culture, technology and knowledge.
+These archives investigate and offer countermeasures to forms of violence and conflict generated as everyday collateral.
+By examining narratives drawn from zones of conflict and dominant power structures, he foregrounds overlooked bodies, data, networks, and ecologies.

-Such projects investigate and offer countermeasures to forms of violence and conflict generated as everyday collateral.
-By experimenting with new archival rules that depart from institutional and coloniality-driven legacy archiving, he generates new knowledge systems of how narratives of history, memory, and identity may be mapped to make visible hegemonic power relations and silenced historical materialism.
+His practice experiments with new archival rules that depart from institutional and coloniality-driven legacy archiving.
+He generates new knowledge systems of how narratives of history, memory, and identity may be mapped to make visible hegemonic power relations and silenced historical materialism.
 Such archival mappings – drawings, paintings, new media works, net-based projects, poems, essays, theoretical texts, and performances both of bodies and networks – seek to create knowledge systems that outline a vibrant new political public sphere.

-He is a co-founder of the Museum of Impossible Forms, Helsinki, an anti-racist queer feminist project, and was its Co-Artistic Director (2018-2020).
-He is currently a research member of the Cluster of Critical Artistic Research (CCARE) and serves on the boards of TKOK ry (2021-), and Frame Contemporary Art Finland (2021-).
-He is a doctoral candidate in the Contemporary Art Department at Aalto University, Helsinki, holds an MA (Visual Culture, Curating, and Contemporary Art) from Aalto University, Helsinki, and a BFA (Drawing & Painting) from Sir J.J.
+He has been a co-curator of the HAIHATUS 25 exhibition in Joutsa, Finland, was a co-curator of the Helsinki Biennale 2023: New Directions May Emerge, and a curatorial advisor to Party Office b2b Fadescha for documenta fifteen.
+He is a co-founder of the Museum of Impossible Forms and was its co-artistic director from August 2018 to December 2020.
+He has held positions of accountability in several artist-led associations and institutional spaces in Helsinki.
+He is a doctoral candidate in the Contemporary Art Department at Aalto University, Helsinki, and holds an MA in ‘Visual Cultures, Curating, and Contemporary Art’, from Aalto University, Helsinki, and a BFA (Drawing & Painting) from Sir J.J.
 School of Art, Mumbai.

 Orcid Researcher ID: